mecies/resume/content/portfolio/index-1.md

 ---
-portfolioPageTitle: Maciej Hnat Portfolio - Portfolio page
+portfolioPageTitle: Maciej Hnat - Portfolio page
 portfolioPageDescription: I am a Frontend developer looking for remote B2B opportunities!
 Visit the website to see a portfolio of my projects and how I grew as a developer throughout the years.
 portfolioPageImage: profile.jpg
 projects: